 According to Warner, it may be that passing on of distinctive sounds, singing on behalf of another, ascribing speech and babble to the infant and for the infant, transmitting cadence and language, telling the child of imaginary fates it has avoided, or sometimes of fortunes lying ahead…are some of the earliest formulators of omniscient thought near a child forming that child’s fears and longings on it’s behalf.

 As for myself, who knows what fears or longings my own mother had when we were too young to know or recognize such concerns.
 She is no longer with us, and the opportunity to ask her these things has passed me by.
 If nothing else, listening to her sing to us – whether to sleep in the evenings, or while washing our hair over an old sink in our dark basement – taught me a deep love of singing, and song, and music itself.

 I wish…I wish we could have learned some of these strange, foreign lullabies together.
-I think she would have appreciated the sad melodies, the grim stories, and haunting imagery they conjure.
+I think she would have appreciated the sad melodies, the grim stories, and the haunting imagery they conjure.
 Maybe I’ll learn them anyway.
-I don’t have any children, but perhaps one day I shall sing them to my mother, a ghost who never really grew up, though she did eventually grow old.
+I don’t have any children, but perhaps one day I shall sing them to my mother, a ghost who never really grew up, though she did eventually grow old and left this world in some measurement of time passed that simultaneously feels like last week and a decade ago.
 I think she would love this one as much as I do.

 Sofðu unga ástin mín.

 gamla leggi og völuskrín.